Theinfection91/FlawsFightNight/FlawsFightNightDoc.md

 **Description**:
 Loads the modal confirmation box and asks for team name that is case sensitive and will delete a desired team from a tournament if conditions are right.
 Teams may only be removed from Round Robin tournaments before it starts and teams are unlocked, or after it ends and teams are unlocked.
 If a team can not finish the tournament, an admin should just use report win and declare the other team the winner and give both teams 0 points.

+For a Ladder tournament, a team may be removed at any time.

 **Usage**
 ```csharp
 /team delete